Order Statistics for a Uniform Population

 Basic Properties

-The following properties are Properties 3 and 4 from Order Statistics from a Continuous Population.
+The following properties are Properties 3 and 4 from Order Statistics from a Continuous Uniform Distribution.
+The proofs are shown there.

 Property 1: If the population follows the uniform distribution on the interval (0,1), the kth order statistic has a beta distribution Bet(k, n-k+1).